List of KGB defectors

 Many Soviet intelligence and state security defectors are relatively obscure.
 Before World War II, Soviet officers often were discussed only in Europe-based Russian émigré newspapers.
 In the immediate aftermath of World War II, the United States and United Kingdom, which were the primary recipients of Soviet intelligence and state security officer defectors, did not publicize defections as broadly.

 After Stalin’s death in 1953, intelligence and state security officer defectors became more prominent and were offered public forums, such as press conferences and publication venues to reveal their stories.
-That resulted in prominent defectors like Nikolay Khokhlov, Petr Deryabin, and the Vladimir and Yevdokiya Petrov.
+That resulted in prominent defectors, like: Nikolay Khokhlov, Petr Deryabin, and Vladimir and Yevdokiya Petrov.

 The rush of Soviet intelligence and state security officer defectors that followed Stalin’s death waned in the late 1950s, settling to a few per year until the Soviet regime was approaching its end in the 1980s.
 The late 1980s and early 1990s saw another wave of intelligence and state security officer defectors, as they became disgruntled with the tasks they were given to perform.

 Although post-Soviet Russian laws changed, opening the opportunity to travel abroad freely, intelligence and state security officers still faced restrictions preventing them from traveling abroad.
 Thus, the defection of intelligence and state security officers has continued, even accelerating since Russia’s full-scale invasion of Ukraine in 2022.

-The following is a list of Soviet intelligence and state security officers and agents who have defected.
+The following is a list of Soviet (later, Russian) intelligence and state security officers and agents who have defected.